Best Thyroid Doctor Tips Hypothyroidism, Hormones, and Nutrition

 Sometimes the diagnosis of hypothyroidism is difficult due to the number of symptoms confused with other medical conditions.
 Medical history, family history, physical examination (enlarged thyroid, dry skin, puffy eyes, etc.), medical symptoms, and different blood tests are performed to diagnose hypothyroidism.
 The blood tests such as thyroid-stimulating hormone tests and evaluating the level of thyroxin level are highly recommended for hypothyroidism diagnosis.
 Plus, the physician may order a blood test for Hashimoto's disease to confirm the presence of hypothyroidism.
 Note that high thyroid-stimulating hormone levels and low levels of thyroxine indicate an underactive thyroid or hypothyroidism.
 [2, 3]

-The hypothyroidism treatment involves the restoration of normal thyroid hormone levels in the body.
-Moreover, the treatment aims must include complete control over the hypothyroidism symptoms, normalization of thyroid-stimulating and thyroxine hormone level, avoidance of overtreatment, and prevention of medical complications associated with hypothyroidism.
-It is important to know that hormone replacement such as armour thyroid or levothyroxine are the primary therapeutic approach for hypothyroidism management.
+Hypothyroidism treatment involves the restoration of normal thyroid hormone levels in the body.
+Moreover, the treatment aims must include complete control over the hypothyroid symptoms, normalization of thyroid-stimulating and thyroxine hormone level, avoidance of overtreatment, and prevention of medical complications associated with hypothyroidism.
+It is important to know that hormone replacement such as armour thyroid or levothyroxine, and cytomel are the primary prescriptions used for hypothyroidism management.
 [4, 8]

 Note that all hypothyroid patients respond well to hormone replacement therapy.
 However, in severe myxedema (life-threatening hypothyroidism), the treatment approaches involve the parenteral administration of levothyroxine (T4), antibiotics, steroids, and optimal oxygen supply.
 [4, 8]